pzstar/hashthemes-demo-importer/readme.txt

 <li>Search for "HashThemes Demo Importer" and install the plugin.</li>
 <li>Activate Plugin from "Plugins" menu in WordPress.</li>
 </ol>

-== Frequently Asked Questions ==
-= How can I report security bugs? =

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
-The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://patchstack.com/database/vdp/9e5fb656-5530-4192-9ef5-b6b005a27e7d)

 = How to predefine demo imports?  =